wolfmanjm/kivy-smoothie-host/README.md

 Or you can also create an image for your raspi using the raspi imager from here. https://www.raspberrypi.com/software/, using the advanced menu
 (type Ctrl-Shift-X) you can quickly presetup your wifi and make it headless.
 (Do not enable or install X Windows if you are using the raspi 7" touch screen).
 Select the Buster lite OS.

-If you installed Buster you can do a quick install of the Kivy wheel using the following commands...
+If you installed Buster (or Bullseye) you can do a quick install of the Kivy wheel using the following commands...

     sudo apt update
     sudo apt upgrade (maybe reboot)
-    sudo apt install libjpeg-dev libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libmtdev1 libgl1-mesa-dev libgles2-mesa xclip xsel
     sudo apt install python3-pip
     python3 -m pip install --user kivy

+    # you may need to do the following but on the most recent raspbian OS it was not needed
+    sudo apt install libjpeg-dev libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 libsdl2-mixer-2.0-0 libmtdev1 libgl1-mesa-dev libgles2-mesa xclip xsel

 Then skip to the Smoopi install and setup [section below](https://github.com/wolfmanjm/kivy-smoothie-host#smoopi-install-and-setup)